After Nine

-After Nine is a programme on the former United Kingdom Breakfast Television station TV-am.
+After Nine was a women's lifestyle programme on the former broadcaster TV-am in the United Kingdom.
+After Nine ran from 1985 until 18 December 1992, prior to TV-am ending broadcasting at the end of 1992.
 It ran from 09.00 until 09.25 during term time, finishing the day's broadcasting for TV-am.
-It concentrated on lifestyle issues such as fashion and health, and originally was presented by Jayne Irving and latterly by Kathy Tayler.
+It covered topics such as fashion and health.

+It was originally was presented by Jayne Irving, and latterly by Kathy Tayler.
 It generally finished with a workout by Lizzie Webb, the station's fitness expert.

-After Nine ran from 1985 until 18th December 1992, prior to TV-am ending broadcasting at the end of 1992.
+On 1 November 1988, TV-am's After Nine had 1.8 million viewers.
+The main topic discussed by fashion expert Merrill Thomas was "flattering the fuller figure", which had a mixed reception from diarists watching the segment.